mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 You configure a resource group with `CPU_MAX_PERCENT` in order to assign CPU resources by percentage.
 When you configure `CPU_MAX_PERCENT` for a resource group, Greenplum Database deactivates `CPUSET` for the group.

 The parameter `CPU_MAX_PERCENT` sets a hard upper limit for the percentage of the segment CPU for resource management.
 The minimum `CPU_MAX_PERCENT` percentage you can specify for a resource group is 1, the maximum is 100.
 The sum of `CPU_MAX_PERCENT`s specified for all resource groups that you define in your Greenplum Database cluster can exceed 100.
-It specifies the total time ratio that all tasks in a resource group can run in one CPU cycle.
+It specifies the total time ratio that all tasks in a resource group can run in a given CPU time period.
 Once the tasks in the resource group have used up all the time specified by the quota, they are throttled for the remainder of the time specified in that time period, and are not allowed to run until the next time period.

 When tasks in a resource group are idle and not using any CPU time, the leftover time is collected in a global pool of unused CPU cycles.
 Other resource groups can borrow CPU cycles from this pool.
 The actual amount of CPU time available to a resource group may vary, depending on the number of resource groups present on the system.